dineshsanala/Layout-Maker/README.md

 # Layout-Maker
 A web app to build rich html pages using collection of simplified tools.<br/>
+A single page application using BackboneJS, RequireJS, jQuery, underscoreJS and bootstrap.

 The application development is divided in to two phases.
 Basic Features Implementation and the Advanced features implementation.<br/>